What is a Hysterosalpingogram?

 The Hysterosalpingogram (HSG) is an office x-ray procedure performed to find out if there are any uterine or tubal abnormalities.
 The procedure is completed in less than 5 minutes.

-It is one of three simple fertility tests to find out what the problem is.
-The other two tests are:
+A hysterosalpingogram is one of the most simple fertility tests that we use to understand the cause of your infertility.
+The other two common fertility tests that our fertility specialists run are:

 - Hormone tests and pelvic ultrasound.